mintlify/components/README.md

 Mintlify uses Mintlify Components in customers' docs.
 We encourage you to use them elsewhere on your site!

-# Designed for Next.js

-The project is designed for use with static side rendering where we don't have access to `document` or `window`.
-Thus, our webpack config has to use `mini-css-extract-plugin` instead of `style-loader`.

 # Documentation

+## Installation

+`npm install @mintlify/components`

+Import components like so:

+`import { Accordion, Card } from "@mintlify/components`

+## Using the Components

 [Storybook](https://main--63134bd5ae01f2a7717a0e47.chromatic.com/) has interactive demos.

 The [repo wiki](https://github.com/mintlify/components/wiki) explains how to use the components and contribute to the repo.

 Go to [Mintlify.com](https://www.mintlify.com/components/overview) for how to use the components in Mintlify's documentation platform.

+## Designed for Next.js

+The project is designed for use with static side rendering where we don't have access to `document` or `window`.
+Thus, our webpack config has to use `mini-css-extract-plugin` instead of `style-loader`.

 # Long Term Vision